AMC-DEVS/ClickAway_Reservations_new/README.md

 # ClickAway_Reservations

-This is a web site to use click away functionallily on shops and make reservations.
+This application was developed by the use of Laravel 8 combined with Jetstream, Livewire and Tailwind CSS.
+In this users can create their accounts, search the registered and availeble shops and make reservations.
+Users also can register their companies.
+The users after a reservation completed receives an verification email and SMS.